lukehinds/gotroot.github.io/_posts/2018-08-28-Intel-TXT-Trusted-Boot-RHEL75.markdown

 ---
 layout: post
-title: Trusted Platform Module 2.0 on RHEL 7.5
+title: Intel TXT on RHEL 7.5
 ---

 Support for TPM 2.0 is now available in RHEL 7.5.